animist-os/crux/NOTES.md

   - how do time shifts behave wrt the * operator?

-* think about unifying etyms and mots
+* think about unifying pips and mots

     1 === [1]